Temporal Resolution Tutorial

 • Click on "simple"

-In the Object parameter value window:
+In the Parameter value window:

 • Add model_start